piravp/series-manager/README.md

 ```

 Nice!
-Navigate to http://localhost:8080 to see the result.
+You can now navigate to http://localhost:8080 to see the result.

 ### Known issues